stefzki/stefzki/README.md

 ### Welcome to my GitHub profile

-- I'm currently working in the tech environment as Head of Technology in a cross functional product area of a B2C product company.
+- I'm currently working in a Head of role in the tech environment of Universal Music Germany.
+- Furthermore, I support individuals as an internal coach on their journey.
 - I'm using GitHub to work on my own webpage.
-Furthermore it keeps some older repositories and some private projects.
+Furthermore, it keeps some older repositories and some private projects.

 <!--
 **stefzki/stefzki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.